-An application can be made to the Registrar to restore a limited partnership to the register.
+Applying to restore a limited partnership to the register

 To apply for restoration, the general partner, limited partner, liquidator, receiver or creditor of the limited partnership will need to complete, and upload, the following form: